dydxprotocol/v4-documentation/pages/api_integration-full-node-streaming.md

 For Python, the corresponding code is already generated in [the v4-proto PyPi package](https://pypi.org/project/v4-proto/).

+To connect via websocket, connect to the specified websocket server port at endpoint `/ws`.
+Default port number is `9092`, but it can be configured via cli flag.
+There are two query parameters. `clobPairIds` is a list of clob pair ids to subscribe to, and `subaccountIds` are a list of subaccount ids to subscribe to.

 ## Maintaining Orderbook and Subaccount State

 ### Overview